GiulioFischietti/auth-assignment/docs.md

 ## 4.3 PostgreSQL Data Model and Design Choices

+TODO:
-TODO: check and include useful indexes!
+ - check and include useful indexes!
+ - justify its usage very carefully: we want acid properties for such a critical point.
+We want CAP consistency.
+In future implementations with roles, relations are useful and relational consistency in this sense is important.

 PostgreSQL is used as the authoritative datastore for authentication data.

 The relational model was chosen because authentication entities have well-defined relationships and require strong consistency guarantees.
 Database constraints are used to prevent invalid states and preserve data integrity.